 What's happened

-Terry Moran, a senior correspondent at ABC News, was fired after making derogatory comments about White House aide Stephen Miller on social media.
+Terry Moran, a senior correspondent at ABC News, was terminated after making derogatory comments about White House aide Stephen Miller on social media.
 The network cited a violation of its policies on objectivity and professionalism.
 Moran's contract was set to expire soon, and his remarks drew swift condemnation from the Trump administration.

 What's behind the headline?

-Context of the Firing
+Context of the Dismissal

 Implications for Journalism